popovicirobert/cf-app/README.md

-This is a command line application that helps you solving problems on codeforces
+This is a command line application that helps you solve problems on codeforces